 Challenges for innovation departments in identifying industry trends

-All these methods and analytics tools we talked about, for instance, are sort of fragments of an overall approach, so things will naturally fall through the cracks between these various types of tech and methods.
+All these methods and analytics tools we talked about, for instance, are sort of fragments of an overall approach, so things will naturally fall through the cracks.
 Before we get into the most innovative business solution that could help companies identify new industry trends, let’s quickly go over some challenges that R&D teams face when using this traditional approach.

-As we mentioned when we talked about consulting firms, relying solely on human efforts, like innovation teams alone, to identify future industry trends can be quite limiting.
+As we mentioned when we talked about consulting firms, relying solely on human efforts to identify future industry trends can be quite limiting.
 As creative and intelligent as the human brain is, it’s simply incapable of receiving or processing vast amounts of data in a short amount of time.
-After all, the tech that’s at our fingerprints today still came from the human mind - but it has the capacity to produce fast, smart, actionable, and valuable insights for the innovation department.
+The tech that’s at our fingerprints today still came from the human mind - but it has the capacity to produce fast, smart, actionable, and valuable insights for the innovation department.

 Lack of focus

-Researching along multiple avenues is quite labor-intensive and yields results with limited use-value.
-So what sometimes happens in such situations is that meetings where R&D teams are meant to communicate their progress and align it with the overall goals of the company, end up being meetings where everyone is trying to catch up with what everyone else is doing rather than focusing on collaboration and what future industry trends the innovation team can settle on.
+Researching along multiple avenues is quite labor-intensive and yields results with limited use value.
+So what sometimes happens in such situations is that meetings where R&D teams are meant to communicate their progress and align it with the overall goals of the company end up being meetings where everyone is trying to catch up with what everyone else is doing rather than focusing on collaboration and what future industry trends the innovation team should focus on.

 Distance from the customer